ViaVersion/ViaRewind/.github/ISSUE_TEMPLATE/bug_report.md

 - [] I have tried a build from https://ci.viaversion.com/ and the issue still persists
 - [] I have looked at https://www.spigotmc.org/resources/viarewind-legacy-support.52924/ and it does not offer a fix for my problem

-**IMPORTANT: Follow the Checklist or we can't reproduce your issue and your issue will be close**
+**IMPORTANT: Follow the Checklist or we can't reproduce your issue and your issue will be closed**